MS Degree Requirements

 To remain eligible for UCSD support (e.g. TAship, research assistantships, fellowships)

-2. Do not to turn in the thesis to graduate until fifth week or later
+- Do not turn in your thesis to graduate until fifth week or later

 If you will be on leave of absence the quarter you plan to graduate, remember: